sergeicu/crl-ivim-estimation-methods/install.md

 NB requirements.txt is a file inside this repository

-## Check if certain additional tools are available
+## Check / install non python dependencies

 Check if the following are available in your Terminal:
 - `dcm2niix`
 - `averageBVals`

-DCM2niix - can be downloaded freely on the net or via conda - `conda install -c conda-forge dcm2niix`

-averageBVals - is available as a [docker image](https://github.com/sergeicu/scim_docker/) or as a centOS binary [here](https://github.com/sergeicu/scim_docker/tree/main/bin/3T)
+#### easy

-Alternatively - export the binaries directly from CRL filesystem:
+If you have access to CRL filesystem - export the binaries directly:
 `PATH=$PATH:/opt/el7/pkgs/dcm2niix/dcm2niix:/fileserver/abd/bin/`

+#### otherwise

+Install them:

+- DCM2niix - can be downloaded freely on the net or via conda - `conda install -c conda-forge dcm2niix`

+- averageBVals - is available as a [docker image](https://github.com/sergeicu/scim_docker/) or as a centOS binary [here](https://github.com/sergeicu/scim_docker/tree/main/bin/3T).
+Important - you must modify `geometric_averages.py` to point to correct `averageBVals` binary.

+Alternatively